postpump/postpump.github.io/oregon/washington-county/land-use-letter.md

 Thank You,

 **Do you agree with this letter?** Please send an email to [brandon@postpump.org](mailto:brandon@postpump.org?subject=My Washington County Gas Station Restrictions Signature) to add your name.

+*Frequently Asked Questions*

+*Q:* How did you arrive at the 1,500ft setback requirement?

+*A:* We chose 1,500 ft setback because it was the highest municipal restriction we had found in our research short of an outright ban on new gas stations.
+For example it is the setback in Rock Hill, CT.
+The minimum consensus amongst municipalities we researched seems to be around 500 ft.
+You can see a few examples and direct links to example codes on this page: https://www.postpump.org/gas-station-land-use-codes

+*Q:* Is there Washington County Community Participation Organization (CPO) engagement?

+*A:* Yes, presentations were made in Feb.
+2022 to both CPO1 and CPO7.
+There was positive reception at both meetings and many members signed the letter after the meetings.

+*Q:* Are County Commissioners aware of these requests?

+*A:* Yes, a number of public comments have been made on the topic to both the Board of Commissioners and the Planning Commission.

+*Q:* Do you understand that future changes to land use code will not affect accepted land use applications?

+*A:* Yes.
+Although this campaign is an offshoot of the opposition to Land Use Case L2100244 we understand that any changes to code will not affect the outcome of this case.
+However, we are motivated to ensure that gas station developments with the potential negative economic, environmental, and health impacts of that development are not considered again in Washington County.